DSilva27/gradient_cryoEM/README.md

 python python/prep_input_files.py

 #Generate images in parallel (reference pdb MUST be in the data/input, otherwise it wont work)
+# Example REF_PDB=apo.pdb that is in data/input (no need to include directory address)
 python python/gen_images.py --n_proc N_PROC --n_img N_IMG --ref_pdb REF_PDB
 ```

-### Main steps for calculating the gradient
+### Main steps for calculating the gradient (same develop branch)

-* Place the structural pdb (from MD) in data/input/
+* Place the structural pdb (from MD) in data/input/ (e.g. system.pdb)
+* The default here is to calculate the gradient just with respect to the C-alpha atoms (but this can be changed)

 ```
-#Activate the previous conda env (if not done so)
+#Activate the previous conda env (if not activated)
 conda activate em2d_env

-# go into the develop branch
-git checkout develop

-#build the c++ code
-make

-#Create input parameters for images (e.g., number of pixels, pixel size etc)
-python python/prep_parameters.py

 # Run main code to calculate the gradient
+# REF_PDB and SYSTEM_PDB should be in data/input
 python python/cal_gradient.py --n_proc N_PROC --n_img N_IMG --ref_pdb REF_PDB --system_pdb SYSTEM_PDB

+### MISSING:
+### Gathering gradients and rotating them to the reference space
+python python/process_gradient.py --n_img N_IMG --n_atoms N_ATOMS

 ```
+### Output Files
+When generating images:
+* data/input/parameters.txt: Parameters used to generate the synthetic images.
+* data/images/Ical_??.txt : Synthetic images: first item: defocus; second - fifth items: quaternions for projection; following items: image.

+When calculating the gradient:
+* data/input/coord.txt : aligned coordinates of system with reference structure.
+* data/output/grad_??.json: jason files with gradients
+* MISSING: file that had rotated gradients to put them all in the same reference space